jackgilbride999/Huffman-Coding/README.md

 # Huffman-Coding
 C program which uses Huffman coding to encode a text file, can then decode this file back into a text file.
 Takes a training file of text to compute the frequency of characters and how to encode them.
 The training file may or may not be the file to be encoded.

+The program uses the ADT in bitfile.c to write encoded files and read from decoded files.
+The read bit functionality takes a byte from the file and puts it into a buffer, so when the function is called it may return the next bit in the buffer.
+This allows the encoded file to be read bit by bit, which is useful as the huffman decoder must follow the huffman tree bit-by-bit.
+Likewise the write bit functionality allows encoded characters of any bit length to be written to the bitfile bit-by-bit, so that encoded characters may cross byte boundaries without the huffman coder needing to know exacty how.